adriangb/xpresso/docs/tutorial/files.md

 Media types can be a media type (e.g. `image/png`) or a media type range (e.g. `image/*`).

 If you do not explicitly set the media type, all media types are accepted.
-Once you set an explicit media type, that media type in the requests' `Content-Type` header will be validated on incoming requests, but this behavior can be disabled via the `enforce_media_type` parameter to `File()`.
+Once you set an explicit media type, that media type in the requests' `Content-Type` header will be validated on incoming requests, but this behavior can be disabled via the `enforce_media_type` parameter to `RawBody()`.

 [multipart/form-data documentation]: forms.md#multipart-requests